Buying a Big Green Egg

 In the UK the large sized Egg is by far the most popular and has the most accessories available for it.
 It’s also the most forgiving Egg to cook on in my opinion.
 Just look at the recipes on this site to see what I use my Egg for, very rarely is it a pork shoulder, a brisket or a rack of ribs.

 The MiniMax is also brilliant, I own one of these as well.
 I wouldn’t be without it as it can be moved and taken on the road.
 Mine live inside my camper van most of the time or is used at cooking classes around the UK.

 Where should I buy it and how much shoudl I pay?

 Big Green Egg themselves never discount online so it’s unlikely to be the cheapest place to buy it.
 You’re also not going to get much advice on which Egg is best for you from their site.

 The dealers do not sell online and do not advertise any price other than RRP online.
 However you may be able to get a deal though, go talk to your local dealer and see what they can do.
-They’ll also give you excellent advice on the Egg that’s right for you.
+They’ll also give you advice on the Egg that’s right for you.

 My Big Green Egg cookery school is now setup as a reseller and I can get an Egg delivered to you, just as any of the other resellers can.
 I can also offer you a try before you buy if you want to come and visit me (please arrange an appointment).
 I’d be more than happy for you to call me or email me and ask my advice on which Egg would be best for you and also more than happy to quote you.

 John Lewis sell the Egg but only in set bundles that are priced at RRP.
 Their staff receive little training and won’t have cooked on an Egg so they should probably be avoided if you are after any meaningful advice.
 On the whole they don’t discount.